mattermost/docs/source/administration/config-settings.md

 **Restrict Team Names** (`"RestrictTeamNames": true`)

-"true": Newly created team names cannot contain the following restricted words: www, web, admin, support, notify, test, demo, mail, team, channel, internal, localhost, dockerhost, stag, post, cluster, api, oauth; “false”: Newly created team names are not restricted.
+`true`: Newly created team names cannot contain the following restricted words: www, web, admin, support, notify, test, demo, mail, team, channel, internal, localhost, dockerhost, stag, post, cluster, api, oauth; “false”: Newly created team names are not restricted.

 **Enable Team Directory** (`"EnableTeamListing": false`)

-"true": Teams that are configured to appear in the team directory will appear on the system main page.
-Teams can configure this setting from **Team Settings -> Include this team in the Team Directory**; "false": Team directory on the system main page is disabled.
+`true`: Teams that are configured to appear in the team directory will appear on the system main page.
+Teams can configure this setting from **Team Settings > Include this team in the Team Directory**; `false`: Team directory on the system main page is disabled.

 ### SQL Settings